Why is atmospheric pressure so important to the forecast?

 Meteorologists are undoubtedly familiar with the "highs" and "lows" of weather on Earth, thanks to changes in atmospheric pressure.
 But have you ever wondered why we're always so infatuated with all those blue H's and red L's on a weather map?

 Differences in air pressure are a cornerstone of the changing weather conditions on the planet.
-The sun's uneven heating of the Earth's surface and ensuing differences in temperature -- essentially where the warm tropics mix with the cold polar regions — give rise to pressure changes.
+The Sun's uneven heating of the Earth's surface and ensuing differences in temperature -- essentially where the warm tropics mix with the cold polar regions — give rise to pressure changes.

 As warm, tropical air rises, it creates lower pressure at the surface (think of it as "missing" some air that just rose off the surface, meaning the pressure has dropped), while cold, sinking air can create areas of high pressure.

 As the air rises inside lower pressure, it will cool and condense into clouds and eventually rain and/or snow.
-And because of the Earth's rotation and Coriolis Effect, winds inside a low-pressure center will always spin counterclockwise in the Northern Hemisphere (and in reverse in the Southern Hemisphere.)
+And because of the Earth's rotation and Coriolis Effect, winds inside a low-pressure center will always spin counterclockwise in the Northern Hemisphere (and reverse in the Southern Hemisphere.)

 Intense lows can create rather potent storms with strong winds, heavy rains or snows and thunderstorms.
 Lows are also known as "troughs" due to the dips in pressure lines when drawn on weather charts.

-On the other hand, high pressure involves sinking air which dries and warms as it does so, leaving areas under high pressure typically with clear skies and calm winds.
+On the other hand, high pressure involves sinking air, which dries and warms as it does so, leaving areas under high pressure, typically with clear skies and calm winds.
 As air flows away from the high, the wind spins clockwise in the Northern Hemisphere and the reverse in the Southern Hemisphere.
-Intense highs can create heatwaves and drought in the summers and arctic outbreaks in the winter.
-They're also known as "ridges" due to the rises in pressure lines on weather charts that resemble mountain ridges.

 But while most highs and lows spin and flow around the planet, some can stick around for a while or cause some very distinct and stubborn weather patterns.
 They even have names.